It is such a joy to do something to help our needy world.

 Grandma, who raised Keylin, was so grateful.

-Then the village came out to celebrate and inaugurate the new home.
+Genesis' church came out to celebrate the new home.

 We also got to see the farm.
 Here is the Mercy Center at the Farm.
 A tremendous work by the Mercy Kids Foundation.
 The work of Mary Nelson who works in Fair Trade in Indiana.